Real Estate and Personal Property Tax

 Real Estate Rules

 • In late October, the value of your property and the levy rate applicable to your property come together to form a tax liability.
-This liability becomes a lien on the real estate on November 1.
+This liability becomes a lien on the real estate on November 1st.

-• Around November 1, each parcel of land is mailed two statements: a tax bill and an information sheet.
+• Around November 1st, each parcel of land is mailed two statements: a tax bill and an information sheet.
 The tax bill is the amount to be paid and includes full instructions.
 The information sheet compares current year values, rates, and taxes with the prior year for the same parcel.
 For those parcels covered by an escrow agreement with a mortgage company, only the information sheet will be sent to the property owner.
 All tax bills and information sheets are sent to the address on our file, which is the last known address.

 • Failure to receive a tax bill does not excuse a taxpayer from paying taxes timely.

 • If the total real estate taxes for a given parcel are at least $10, you may pay taxes in halves without incurring interest charges.
-If you choose to pay half before December 20, the second half must be paid by May 10 to avoid interest charges.
+If you choose to pay half before December 20th, the second half must be paid by May 10th to avoid interest charges.
 A second half bill will be sent to all making a payment.
-This second half bill will be around April 1.
+This second half bill will be around April 1st.

 • For parcels remaining unpaid as of July 25th, a $16 advertising fee will be added, and the parcel will be advertised as delinquent the first three consecutive weeks in August.

-• On the first Tuesday in September, all properties are “sold” to the County.
+• On the first Tuesday in September, all properties are “sold” to the county.
 This legal action effectively changes the character of taxes being paid from current to delinquent.

-• Property remaining delinquent may be sold by the County at a Judicial Foreclosure sale.
+• Property remaining delinquent may be sold by the county at a judicial foreclosure sale.
 The specific laws regarding this action are listed elsewhere but in simple terms, if the property has any delinquent taxes over three years old, it can be sold at auction to the highest bidder.

 • Delinquent tax payments will be applied to the most recent delinquent tax year first in accordance with Charter Resolution No. CR-01-12.